-I’m sure that I’m not the only one who’s spending habits had drastically changed in 2020.
+I’m sure that I’m not the only one who’s spending habits had drastically changed in 2020 – 2022 and now going into 2023.
 My travel, eating out, clothes and entertainment budget is hugely underspent, while food and heating bills have gone up.

 What was considered everyday expenditure (like travel to work, lunchtime sandwich or fancy coffee) has disappeared, and other unexpected expenses (like mid-week takeaways, heating, electricity or faster internet connection) have crept in!